 With a vast array of onsite activities at this non-inclusive resort, families will find it easy to tailor their vacations to their specific tastes.
 Golf carts and boat rides make exploring the resort and its environs easy and enjoyable.
 Joy Bartolini recommends the nature boat ride around the property, complimentary for guests of the resort.
 “This was one of the highlights of the trip for the kids as they saw tons of iguanas and two crocodiles,” she says.
 They also have “a resident crocodile named paco the croco — too cute” says Claudia Volpi.
 “We saw turtles, the crocodile – lots of wildlife in its own element, which had an added benefit for my kids.”

 The Fairmont Mayakoba has an impressive variety of activities designed specifically for children, with multiple kids and adults pools to choose from and a kid’s club that features activities for a variety of ages.
 The resort structures the kid’s club according to age range, combining games and excursions with activities that teach the children about the region’s history.
 The Discovery Club Expeditioner, for ages 4-8, features onsite excursions, arts and crafts, games, and music.
 The Adventure Camp Explorer, for ages 9-14, is a counselor-based program that can include everything from golf and biking lessons to onsite tours and visits to the teen gym.
 And the Master Expeditioner program, for ages 15-18, features such activities as belly dancing lessons, Capoeira lessons, blind volleyball, water limbo, sports competitions, obstacle challenges, and bike tours.
 For older teenagers who can’t bear to leave technology behind, the program includes access to the Internet and an X Box games.
-Parents can enroll their kids in a full-day or a half-day program: The full day is $50 while the half-day is $35.
+Parents can enroll their kids in a full-day or a half-day program.

 Besides the structured activities for kids, outings to the clean, well-maintained beach are a must.
 And parents don’t have to worry about their children having all the fun.
 With a fitness center, a spa, 4 restaurants, lounges, and bars and golf and tennis options, Mom and Dad have plenty of ways to work out and chill out.